zhezhouzz/HATs/README.md

 ##### Step 2: Type Check

-The following scripts run typecheck on all benchmark suite displayed in Table 1 of the paper, and store the result into statfile file (defined in config file `meta-config.json`, the default location is `.stat`).
+The following scripts run type check on all benchmark suite displayed in Table 1 of the paper, and store the result into statfile file (defined in config file `meta-config.json`, the default location is `.stat`).
 It will take about `15` mins:

     $ ../.venv/bin/python scripts/comprehensive.py silent typing data/ri